contactdonm/apex-cti-dashboard/docs/README.md

 # Documentation

-This folder contains the technical documentation for the APEX-CTI Dashboard project.

-Contents

-- Roadmap
-- Architecture
-- Database Design
-- API Integrations
-- Deployment Guide

-This documentation is updated as the project evolves.
+The documentation in this folder captures the design decisions, architecture, implementation progress, and deployment guidance for the APEX-CTI Dashboard.
+It is maintained throughout the project lifecycle to provide a complete technical reference.